worhello/esoSharedAchievementsViewer/README.md

 ## Acknowledgements
 Big thanks especially to @Shinzz who's helped a lot with making the web app a lot more visually pleasing and better to use!

+Thank you as well to @Saltarii and @Naltoid